Wasiak-Remigiusz/Wasiak-Remigiusz/README.md

 ## Business Process Engineer

-I am passionate about optimizing business processes and automation.
-Skilled in database management and backend development, with a strong abili ty to adapt to international work environments.
-Willing to travel internationally for business purposes.
+Business Process Engineer skilled in backend development and database management, with a strong ability to adapt to international work environments.
+Experienced in designing and developing business applications.
+Passionate about optimizing business processes and automation.
+Willing to travel for business purposes.

 - 🌍  I'm based in Poland
 - 🖥️  See my portfolio at [MyPortfolio](http://wasiakremigiusz.netlify.app)